truher/all25/lib/src/main/java/org/team100/lib/controller/r3/README.md

 of Pose2d is not R3.
 It is *tangent* to R3, and if the control errors are small, R3 is an acceptable approximation to SE(2).

+The same controllers can be used for any problem with three independent dimensions, e.g. a planar mechanism like the 2025 elevator/arm.